 The Secure Elections Act may be back on the table once again.
 The bipartisan bill was introduced “to protect the administration of Federal elections against cybersecurity Threats.”
-In large part, the bill was intended to combat concerns that Russia and other state and private actors could exploit vulnerabilities in backend election systems, including voter registration databases, ballot creation systems, voting machine configuration systems, absentee processing and reporting and tabulation software.
+In large part, the bill was intended to combat concerns that Russia and other state and private actors could exploit vulnerabilities in backend election systems, including voter registration databases, ballot creation systems, election voting services, voting machine configuration systems, absentee processing and reporting and tabulation software.
 The bill’s sponsors hope to pass a version of the bill in time to implement protections for November’s midterm elections, but were not able to cobble together sufficient votes in August to advance through the Senate Rules Committee and advance to the Senate floor.

 The key tenets of the Secure Elections Act are to: